Cafe-Variome/CafeVariomeDocs/README.md

 ## Pipeline

 A pipeline plays a pivotal role in processing data files.
-First of all, it determines the unique value for each record or row such as Subject_ID inside the file or even for the individual files.
-Secondly, the various columns can be grouped together for better query performance that can be grouped individually or customly.
-Thus, by ordering the records within the files or the individaual files, data discovery can be accomplished quickly and accurately.
+In fact a pipeline guides the data processing engine on how to treat data in data files.
+Pipelines determine a few necessary rules for each uploaded data file, such as where the record identifier could be found, or if a spreadsheet data file is not normalised.

  By clicking the pipeline in the dashboard under the data section two options will be shown as follws: *Create a Pipeline* and *View Pipelines* as depicted in the below screenshot:

 ![Alt text](Archive/screenshots/16.Pipelines.png?raw=true "Pipelines")